Tasty Vegetarian Dish with Sauce

 Allow meatballs to simmer briefly in the sauce before serving.

 Des boulettes de viande plongées dans une sauce brune, garnies de persil, présentées sur une assiette blanche.
-Save for Later
+Pin it

 Des boulettes de viande plongées dans une sauce brune, garnies de persil, présentées sur une assiette blanche. | Tasteofsavor.com